Unusual Things to Do in the Algarve, Portugal, 2025

 Time travel and cross borders by zip line

 In the East Algarve, where the Guadiana river runs between Spain and Portugal, you can ride one of the longest zip lines around.
 At 720m long, the Limite Zero zip line is not only quite a ride, it’s also the only time-zone and cross-border zip-line in the world.
-You begin in Spain, in the village of Sanlucar and end up in Portugal, in Alcoutim an hour earlier, crossing the Guadiana river at about 80km per hour!
+You begin in Spain, in the village of Sanlucar and end up in Portugal, in Alcoutim an hour earlier, crossing the Guadiana river at at a pretty fair speed!

 Underground wine